c-mellueh/SOM-Toolkit/README.md

 - **Programmatic Flexibility**: Designed for developers to integrate directly into Python projects.

 **Core Classes and Functions:**
-- `SOMProject`: Represents a project containing multiple objects and their relationships.
+- `Project`: Represents a project containing multiple objects and their relationships.
-- `SOMObject`: Defines an individual object within the project.
+- `Object`: Defines an individual object within the project.
 - `PropertySet` and `Attribute`: Define and attach detailed semantic data to objects.

 ---